What is concentration in studying?

 - Break up overwhelming tasks into manageable units.

-- Have a study plan: ”For many people, time is an enemy.
+- Have a study plan: ” Time is an enemy for many people.
 We race against the clock to finish assignments and meet deadlines.
-The Pomodoro® Technique teaches you to work with time, instead of struggling against it.
-A revolutionary time management system, it is at once deceptively simple to learn and life-changing to use.”
+The Pomodoro® Technique teaches you to work with time instead of struggling against it.
+A revolutionary time management system, it is deceptively simple to learn and life-changing to use.”

 Tips to improve your memory: